Play in India’s top cricket league suspended as country’s covid numbers spiral out of control

-“These are difficult times, especially in India and while we have tried to bring in some positivity and cheer, however, it is imperative that the tournament is now suspended and everyone goes back to their families and loved ones in these trying times.”

-Players or staff at three IPL clubs tested positive for the coronavirus on Tuesday, when the Indian government announced that the country had surpassed 20 million cases during the pandemic, becoming the second nation after the United States to reach that mark.
+Players or staff at three IPL clubs tested positive for the coronavirus Tuesday, when the Indian government announced the country had surpassed 20 million cases during the pandemic, becoming the second nation after the United States to reach that mark.
 India’s health-care system has nearly collapsed with so many new cases, and crematoriums are running constantly to cope with thousands of deaths.

-The Indian Premier League, which takes place from March to May and is seen as the most lucrative and highest attended professional cricket competition in the world, had held 29 matches this season without fans present.
-Its players, coaches and officials were adhering to strict bubble conditions, but one of the players who tested positive — Varun Chakaravarthy of the Kolkata Knight Riders — did so after leaving the bubble to get an injured shoulder checked out.
+The Indian Premier League, which takes place from March to May and is seen as the most lucrative and highest-attended professional cricket competition in the world, had held 29 matches this season without fans.
+Its players, coaches and officials were adhering to strict bubble conditions, but one of the players who tested positive — Varun Chakravarthy of the Kolkata Knight Riders — did so after leaving the bubble to get an injured shoulder checked out.

 IPL officials had faced criticism over their decision to keep playing amid the pandemic, with the hashtag #CancelIPL trending on Twitter at one point.
 Last week, a senior IPL official told Reuters that the league continued to play “because the matches were providing solace and entertainment to people and helping to keep them indoors.”